Judy (dog): Medan

 The crew became prisoners of war, initially held in Padang, but were soon moved onto Belawan.
 They smuggled Judy on board the transport trucks, hidden under empty rice sacks.
 After five days they arrived at the Gloegoer prisoner of war camp in Medan.
 Chief Petty Officer Leonard Williams recorded, "thus began 3–4 years of the most horrific labour, torture, starvation, and every degradation the Japanese could inflict on us".
-She was looked after by Les Searle from the Grasshopper, and a Private named Cousens who had a job making leather goods for the guards.
+She was looked after by Les Searle from Grasshopper, and a Private named Cousens who had a job making leather goods for the guards.
 Cousens would feed scraps of leather to Judy, but died of malaria a short time after the two servicemen had stolen a large quantity of rice from the Japanese.

 In August, Judy met Leading Aircraftman Frank Williams, who adopted her and shared his daily handful of rice.
 In the camp Judy would intervene by distracting the guards when they were administering punishment.
 She was the only animal to have been officially registered as a prisoner of war during the Second World War, after Frank William's intervention to protect the dog from the guards, who would often threaten to shoot Judy as the dog growled and barked at them.
 Williams managed to convince the camp Commandant, who was drunk on sake, to sign the registration papers with the promise of one of Judy's future puppies.
 Judy's official prisoner-of-war name was '81A Gloegoer Medan'.

 During her stay at the camp, she would alert the prisoners to the approach of the Japanese guards and also if other animals such as snakes or scorpions were around.
 She also made excursions from the camp, looking for food, and would bring back rats and snakes to Williams.
 Judy had another group of puppies, of which five survived.
 One of them was given to the camp Commandant as promised and another puppy was smuggled into the women's camp along with any food that the men could spare.
 A further puppy was given to the Red Cross in Medan, one more was beaten to death by a drunken guard, and the final one remained in the camp after Judy and Williams left.